 Histria was an important center of culture, commerce, and civilization in the ancient world, located on the Black Sea coast, near the mouth of the Danube.
 Histria Books continues the legacy of its namesake, publishing general interest books, fiction and literature, and children’s books, as well as scholarly books in broad range of categories.
 Originally established in 1996 as an academic publishing house, Histria Books is now an independent publishing house with offices in Las Vegas and Palm Beach.
 Our imprints include:

-- Gaudium – an imprint dedicated to books on contemporary lifestyle, culture, sports, and politics, as well as biography and autobiography.
+- Gaudium – an imprint dedicated to non-fiction books on contemporary lifestyle, culture, sports, and politics, as well as biography and autobiography.
 Gaudium seek books that challenge, inspire, and offer unique points of view;

 - Center for Romanian Studies – an imprint dedicated to the finest scholarship in the English language on the history and culture of Romania;

 - Addison & Highsmith – an imprint dedicated to works of adult fiction, including historical fiction, science fiction, detective novels, and other categories of fiction.
 Current areas of special interest for Addison & Highsmith include pre-twentieth century historical fiction.

 How Do I Submit a Proposal?

 What Should Be in a Formal Proposal?

-A proposal should give Histria Books editors and marketing staff—most of whom will not necessarily be specialists in your area—
+A proposal should give Histria Books editors and marketing staff — most of whom will not necessarily be specialists in your area — a

 1. A Brief Description